melizalab/comp-neurosci/resources/syllabus.md

 ### Engagement (40%)

 Due to the fact that we complete much of the work in class, attendance is critical.
 Unless otherwise arranged with the instructor, you may only miss one class without penalty.
+If you are unable to attend class in person due to a COVID-related isolation or quarantine, notify the instructor so that you can attend via zoom.
 Additional absences may be excused due to religious holidays, UVA-required extracurricular activities (e.g., competitions or performances), or legitimate academic reasons; requests must be made and approved at least one week in advance.
+Active participation is expected.

 **How you can succeed**: Come to class with a laptop.
 Read or watch out-of-class material and come prepared with questions and thoughts so you can participate in discussions.
 Talk to your programming team to make sure you both understand the tasks.
 Ask questions in class or on the class slack if anything is unclear or if you are getting an error you and your team can’t figure out.

 ### Homework (30%)

-Throughout the course, you will periodically be given take-home assignments that challenge you to think about how to break a problem into small, logical steps using pseudocode.
-When approaching new methods, pseudocode is a powerful way of planning your analyses without worrying about the specifics of syntax.
-You may write accompanying functional code if you wish, but that is not required or expected.
+Each week, you will be given assignments that will immerse you in theoretical or practical aspects of computational neuroscience.
+Almost all of these assignments will involve programming.
 Programming isn’t just about making sure you’ve closed all your brackets; it’s a new way of thinking, and these problems will give you practice with this type of thinking without your console giving you errors.

 **How you can succeed**: Think hard about the problem and how to construct a series of explicit, logical steps that solve it.
 Write down your best thoughts on the solution, and read through it carefully to catch any leaps of reasoning you’ve made.
 Your process is more important than whether every step is correct.
 Remember, there are usually multiple ways to solve any problem.